SAP/openui5-docs/docs/Keyboard_Usage_of_ARIA_Role_Mapped_Controls_e6cd547.md

     -   Tables must have titles.

-    -   Layout tables for presentational purposes must be coded as such \(using ARIA `role="presentation"`\).
+    -   Layout tables for presentational purposes must be coded as such \(using ARIA `role=“presentation”`\).
 Then they are not displayed in the table list.

     -   Editable and active cells may require special interaction models.
 During navigation, all screen reader relevant information must be available at the focus location.